Ask anyone who has a business website what their goals are, and you’ll likely get an answer that includes more website visitors.

 That means there’s no chance of their server crashing or having issues and missing important data.
 And it is totally free to download and use.

-Checking website traffic stats is just one of the many important aspects of search engine optimization and digital marketing.
+Checking website traffic stats is just one of the many important aspects of digital marketing.

 By keeping your finger on the pulse of what is happening with your page, you can always spot areas where you need growth and those that allow you to scale up.